pravega/pravega/documentation/src/docs/controller-service.md

 Once scale processing starts, it first sets the stream state *Scaling*.
 This is followed by creating new segments in Segment Stores.
-After successfully creating new segments, it updates the history table with a partial record corresponding to new epoch which contains list of segments as they would appear post scale.
+After successfully creating new segments, it creates a new epoch record in the metadata store.
+This corresponds to new epoch which contains list of segments as they would appear post scale.
 Each new epoch creation also creates a new root epoch node under which metadata for all transactions from that epoch reside.
 So as the scale is performed, there would be a